How the Right Running Shoes Can Help You Avoid Shin Splints

 Each time the lab releases a new Project: Run Fearless shoe, they submit it for rigorous testing to see if it actually helps reduce running-related injuries.
 Recent study results indicate that their designs are on the right track.

 But these shoe experts also advise that a shoe alone can't keep you healthy.
 Other factors play an essential role in keeping you injury free.

 Importance of a Varied Running Routine

-The experts at the Nike Sports Research Lab advise runners to diversify their running program.
+The experts at the Nike Sports Research Lab advise runners to diversify their running programme.

-The lab's studies involve hundreds of runners who follow a variable training program.
-These runners use tools like the Nike Run Club app to mix up their routines with speed and track workouts, intervals, long, slow distance runs, and recovery runs.
+The lab's studies involve hundreds of runners who follow a variable training programme.
+These runners use tools like the Nike Run Club App to mix up their routines with speed and track workouts, intervals, long, slow distance runs and recovery runs.

-A varied program not only helps to keep you injury-free but also helps you to maintain optimal motivation and inspiration.
+A varied programme not only helps to keep you injury free but also helps you to maintain optimal motivation and inspiration.

 6 Tips to Avoid Shin Splints